nesah/DS2-Airplane-Seat-Reservation/README.md

 - [ ] **IN flights_layout.html** - when user change flight schedule,
 colors of available chairs should change (list of available chairs is in app.py a, b, c, d, e)
 - [ ] Logo for icons and navbar
+- [ ] Fix a bug where returns error for the last schedule